 I am very particular about my diet, especially when I’m actively training or on race days.
 I try to eat clean as much as possible and stick to lean proteins, although I totally admit to having a slice of pizza every now and again.
 When most people look at ways to improve their diet, they often consider trying to cut back on caffeine.
 It might surprise you to know that I’ve been doing the exact opposite—I look at caffeine as a key part of my workout and diet routine.
-I make espresso daily (buy your own espresso machine here) and look for opportunities to add caffeine into my training days.
+I make espresso daily and look for opportunities to add caffeine into my training days.

 What are the benefits of caffeine?

 Caffeine has been shown to promote muscle fiber recruitment while giving you energy and decreasing muscle pain and fatigue.
 It’s shown meaningful performance improvement in endurance athletes, weightlifters, sprinters, and many other types of people engaged in sports activity.
 Caffeine also helps you improve your focus, making your workouts more effective, and it may help muscles burn more fat.
 All of that considered, doesn’t it almost sound like the Holy Grail of exercise?

 Where do you get caffeine?

 - Coffee – This one is obvious.
 The average 6-ounce cup of coffee has 60-180 mg of caffeine, and espresso has 70-80mg per 1.5-ounce espresso shot.
 In addition to caffeine, coffee has lots of antioxidants that can decrease muscle damage from weightlifting.

 - Tea – A 5-ounce cup of coffee has 40-80 mg of caffeine plus antioxidants, too.